Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \begin{proof} The argument is similar to that for \cite[Proposition 2.6]{JMW14}, but we have to address some issues related to the discrepancy between our relative situation and the ``absolute'' situation of \cite{JMW14}.
-Since the statement is compatible with finite direct sums in $\cF$ and $\cG$, and $\DSY{G}{\Lambda}$ is Krull-Schmidt by Lemma \ref{lem: KRS}, we may assume that $\cF$ and $\cG$ are indecomposable.
-Since the statement is compatible with shifts, we may further assume that $\cF$ is relative $*$-even and $\cG$ is relative $!$-even.
+Since the statement is compatible with finite direct sums and shifts, we may assume without loss of generality that $\cF$ is relative $*$-even and $\cG$ is relative $!$-even.